Staking smart contract

 You're going to see an error like the following:

-Getting EGLD on devnet
+Getting EGLD on Devnet

-There are many ways of getting EGLD on devnet:
+There are many ways of getting EGLD on Devnet:

-- through an external faucet
+- Using an external faucet;

-- asking a team member on Telegram
+- By asking a team member on Telegram.

 Getting EGLD through devnet wallet